Skip to main content

 Qualified Tuition Programs (Section 529)

 UCSC Extension is an eligible educational institution for a qualified tuition program (QTP), also referred to as a section 529 plan, is a program established and maintained by a state, or an agency or instrumentality of a state, that allows a contributor either to prepay a beneficiary's qualified higher education expenses at an eligible educational institution or to contribute to an account for paying those expenses.
-Under Section 529 taxpayers can establish accounts on behalf of a designated beneficiary, who could be a child, grandchild, spouse, niece, nephew, friend, or even themself.
+Under Section 529 taxpayers can establish accounts on behalf of a designated beneficiary, who could be a child, grandchild, spouse, niece, nephew, friend, or even themselves.